1. Northumbria Specialist Emergency Care Hospital

 The trust also boasts state-of-the art facilities including a specialist training centre for laparoscopic surgery for surgeons across the UK and Europe, as well as a dedicated clinical trials facility and an award-winning simulation centre equipped with the latest technology.

-The trust is one of the North East’s largest employers with around 10,000 staff and we are consistently rated as one of the top trusts in England by our staff.
+The trust is one of the North East’s largest employers with over 10,000 staff and we are consistently rated as one of the top trusts in England by our staff.
 We are proud to have been awarded the ‘continuing excellence’ level of Better Health at Work award and we have been named in the top 100 employers for lesbians, gay and bisexual staff in Stonewall’s 2018 workplace equality index.

 With one of the most extensive patient experience programmes in the country, we strive to ensure that every patient and their family has an exceptional experience of care.
 We have won three ‘patient experience network’ awards including the trust of the year award.
 We were also named among the country’s 40 best-performing organisations in the CHKS ‘top hospitals 2017’ for the tenth consecutive year.